Kappaccinoh/zut/README.md

 - Clean up interface w Bootstrap/CSS
 - Homepage Tab system to filter (in progress, available, your owned rooms, joined rooms)
 - Player Screen Interface/Game Room Interface
+- Scoreboard to keep track of words answered by each participant?

 2. Minor Backend Setup
 - Create Cypress Tests for existing screens

 3. Game Mechanics Setup (Major Backend)
-- Set up and Display Timer function, lock the room once the timer has started, unlock the room after the timer has finished
+- Set up and Display Timer function, lock the room once the timer has started, unlock the room after the timer has finished (likely will use actioncable and websockets -> need more research)
 - Coop vs Competitive mode?
-- Set up Databases worth of words for each category (pokemon, famous people, famous/historic places, animals)
-- Scoreboard to keep track of words answered by each participant?
 - Set up Cypress 'seeds' to populate database on testing env

 4. Future, External Plans
 - Host it on an app for people to access?
 - Convert website to an app?
 - Profile for each player?
+- Explore ActionCable and Websockets

 # Done/Log